Tag Archives: Civil Service

 Very occasionally as a Civil Servant I was required to provide a technical contribution to Parliamentary Questions (PQs), at a time when PQs really did allow Members of Parliament to hold the Government to account.
 The only role my contribution had to a PQ was to complement the response being prepared by a Mandarin.
 Anything that I may have written would have been lost in the revisions they underwent before reaching the likes of a Bernard Woolley or a Sir Humphrey Appelby.
 I was reminded of this when I revisited an old paper on Civil Service Mandarin.
 Read more of this post

 I would hesitate to describe myself as pragmatic during my time spent in the Civil Service.
 In its archaic use (pragmatic – active in an officious or meddlesome way) it fits too well with my perception of the Civil Service.
-I would often describe myself to my colleagues as a ‘Socialist Thatcherite‘.
-My early childhood during WWII made me ‘a socialist sympathiser’ and in this I would claim a philosophy of pragmatism.
+I would often describe myself to my colleagues as a ‘Socialist Thatcherite’.
+My early childhood during WWII made me ‘a socialist sympathiser’ and in this I would admit to a philosophy of pragmatism.
 While ‘Socialist Thatcherite’ fits well into the category of an oxymoron, my colleagues, who for the most part were Tory supporters (in varying degrees) could well be described as ‘Thatcherite Socialists’.
 They were quite happy for the reforms advocated by Thatcher to be implemented elsewhere, but not in the Civil Service sector served by them.
 Public money was perceived as being a horn of plenty but they soon found out that Thatcher was no Abundantia.
 She in turn was to find out that the Civil Service was conservative only with a small ‘c’.
 Read more of this post